Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 reducing performance anxiety through improved self-regulation

-improving coordination and efficiency of movement
+improving coordination and efficiency of movement: he sense of allowing rather than controlling movement.

 preventing fatigue and overuse injuries